fenetikm/falcon/README.md

   Possibly - most of the additional support I have been adding in is for tools that I have discovered and I continue to use.
 Please let me know!

+* **The background colours are messing up with the `ap/vim-css-color` plugin when I have a split or two**

+  I also got that problem so I switched to [colorizer](https://github.com/lilydjwg/colorizer) which seems to work fine and dandy.

 ## Big Thanks

 * Estilo for making colour scheme management sane